The Define, Measure, Analyze, Improve, Control (DMAIC) Process

-DMADV (Define, Measure, Analyze, Design, and Verify) is a data-driven quality strategy that focuses on the development of new products or services compared to existing ones.
+Define, Measure, Analyze, Design, and Verify (DMADV) is a data-driven quality strategy that focuses on the development of new products or services compared to existing ones.
 The DMADV method or approach is often used when implementing new strategies because of its basis in data, its ability to identify success early, and its method, which requires thorough analysis.
 Like DMAIC, it is an integral part of a Six Sigma quality initiative.

 To DMAIC or Not To DMAIC?
 (Quality Progress) Identify when you need a structured method for problem solving.

-DMAIC Failure Modes (PDF, ASQ member exclusive) Read about actual experiences related to some of the key failure modes associated with DMAIC and effective countermeasures you can take.
+DMAIC Failure Modes (Six Sigma Forum Magazine) Read about actual experiences related to some of the key failure modes associated with DMAIC and effective countermeasures you can take.

-How to Scope DMAIC Projects (PDF, ASQ member exclusive) Scoping is a vital part of the define phase and can have a long-term impact on a Six Sigma program’s ultimate success.
+How to Scope DMAIC Projects (Quality Progress) Scoping is a vital part of the define phase and can have a long-term impact on a Six Sigma program’s ultimate success.